Maine Township, Cook County, Illinois: East Maine School District 63

-"East Maine School District 63 is a K-8 public school district in Cook County, Illinois, with six elementary schools (K-6) and one junior high school (7-8).
+"East Maine School District 63 is a K-8 public school district in Cook County, Illinois, with six elementary schools (K-5) and one middle school (6-8).
 Enrollment is approximately 3600 students.
 District 63 encompasses portions of five different communities - unincorporated Des Plaines, Niles, Glenview, Park Ridge, and Morton Grove.
 Each school is seen as part of the specific community where it is located.
 Demographics indicate that approximately 81% of the students come from homes where a language other than English is spoken.
 District 63 is a linguistically and culturally diverse community of learners reflective of the Chicago metropolitan area."

 East Maine School District 63 was formed and the schools built after World War II.
 Originally, Apollo School was a Junior High School along with Gemini, which was originally known as East Maine Junior High School.
 This was during the baby-boom where area school enrollment was at an all-time high.
 Although today Apollo is now a primary school, the school is considerably larger than the other primary schools in the district.
 Apollo School is also the site for the district administrative offices and the TLC after school program.
 Over the years, some of the schools have closed and reopened due to population fluctuation and school building renovations.

+In 2019, Gemini Junior High School became Gemini Middle School, shifting from a 7th and 8th grade junior high school structure to a 6th, 7th and 8th grade middle school structure.
+This caused the elementary schools in the district to shift from half day kindergarten K-6th grades to full-day Kindergarten through 5th grade.

 Today, the district contains a total of seven schools, and all school buildings in the district are in active operation.
-The six primary schools serve grades Kindergarten through six.
-Gemini is the only district Junior High School which serves the seventh and eighth grades.
+The six primary schools serve grades Kindergarten through grade five.
+Gemini is the only district Middle School which serves the sixth, seventh and eighth grades.
 Melzer School also offers preschool classes for in-district three- and four-year-olds.

 The schools in the district include: